 The voluntary Board of Management manages the activities of the charitable company.
 Its members (who are directors for the purposes of company law and trustees for the purposes of charity law) receive no remuneration.
 They must be members of the charitable company and can be appointed by the Board until the next Annual General Meeting when they are eligible for election.
-At every Annual General Meeting one third of the members of the Board of Management retire by rotation and are eligible for re-election.
 The number of members of the Board shall not be less than five nor more than fifteen.
 The Board of Management normally meets bi- monthly to consider all aspects of the management of the charitable company.
 A finance sub- committee was established in 2016/17, which comprises the Chairman, Treasurer, a Trustee, the Director of the Museum and the Finance Officer.
 The finance sub-committee usually meets as required.
 The committee reports back to the Board of Trustees and its minutes are circulated to all trustees.

-All new/prospective trustees are interviewed by the Chairman and references are taken up before election.
-New trustees are recruited through word of mouth and advertising on the museum's website.
-The trustees also ask for referrals from other museum connections.
+All new/prospective Trustees are interviewed by the Chairman and references are taken up before election.
+New Trustees are recruited through word of mouth and advertising on the museum's website.
+The Trustees also ask for referrals from other museum connections.
 References are taken as necessary, the disqualified directors list is checked for conflicts of interest, and their ID and address are verified.
-On completion of these checks, the current trustees vote to appoint any new trustee.
+On completion of these checks, the current Trustees vote to appoint any new Trustee.